Solaris17/ARC-Firmware-Tool/README.md

 [Take a look at the Flashing guide](docs/guide.md)

-Project was built using my modified version of Intels IGSC:
+Project was built using my modified version of Intel's IGSC:

 https://github.com/Solaris17/igsc